ivan-borovets/fastapi-clean-example/README.md

 - `/` (POST): Allows an admin to create a new user, including admin users, if the username is unique.
 - `/` (GET): Allows an admin to retrieve a paginated list of existing users with relevant information.
-- `/inactivate`: Allows an admin to soft-delete an existing user, making them inactive.
+- `/inactivate`: Allows an admin to soft-delete an existing user, making that user inactive.
 Fully functional, but should be reworked if the system requires superuser control (currently, admins can manage other admins).
 - `/reactivate`: Allows an admin to restore a previously soft-deleted user.
 Fully functional, but should be reworked if the system requires superuser control.